-Seven sizeable creatures that will blow your mind
+Eight enormous creatures that will blow your mind - CBBC Newsround

 Have you ever seen ANYTHING like it?

-After someone put a picture of this enormous snail on social media, it has gone viral.
+A picture of this enormous snail went viral on social media.

-People have been sharing their amazed reactions, with some wondering what the animal is.
+People shared their amazed reactions, with some wondering what the animal is.

+I can't decide whether that is totally gross or the most beautiful thing I've ever seen.

 Well, this is a giant African land snail.
 It is one of the world's largest species of snail and can grow to about 20cm long.